-As at 31 December 2021, the equity value of GMR Upper Karnali Hydropower Limited (GUKHL) in the valuation report is INR 1,623.2 million considering a discount rate of 17.8%.
+As at 31 December 2022, the equity value of GMR Upper Karnali Hydropower Limited (GUKHL) in the valuation report is INR 2,004.1 million considering a discount rate of 19.5%.
 Following an impairment assessment taking into consideration the share application monies of the Company held in GUKHL, the carrying value of the investment is less that its recoverable amount.

-Management believe that the investment has increased in value and is of opinion to reverse the impairment on the advance towards investment by USD 646,730 for the year ended 31 December 2021 (2020: impairment loss of USD 140,051).
-The conclusion is based on the valuation report as at 31 December 2021.
+Management believe that the investment has not increased in value and is of opinion not to reverse the impairment on the advance towards investment for the year ended 31 December 2022 (2021: Reversal of impairment loss of USD 646,730).
+The conclusion is based on the valuation report as at 31 December 2022.